Drug interaction with rosuvastatin

 • Fibrates: The concomitant use of fibrates with rosuvastatin can increase the risk of muscle injury and kidney problems.
 Regular monitoring of kidney function and muscle enzymes is important in patients taking these medications.

-See also Rosuvastatin swot analysis
+See also Rosuvastatin clinical trials

 It is essential to consult with a healthcare professional or pharmacist before starting any new medications or making changes to current medication regimens.
 They can provide valuable information about potential drug interactions and help ensure the safe and effective use of medications.